Hebrew for Christians

 Learn Hebrew

 Many people are seduced from heeding this message.
-Some believe that life consists of a series of sensual pleasures – eating, drinking, having sexual relations, etc., while others attempt to "lose themselves" in various kinds of entertainment.
+Some believe that life consists of a series of sensual pleasures – eating, drinking, romance, sexual relations, etc., while others attempt to "lose themselves" in various kinds of entertainment.
 However, such fleeting moments of pleasure invariably cause an inward fragmentation of the soul, thereby weakening the will and inducing a state of forgetfulness regarding the deepest needs of life.

 decisions